samitabagave/Python/README.md

 # Python
 Basic python programs
-Pythonis scripting as well as programming language
+Python is scripting as well as programming language